0xnayan/algoNFT/README.md

 ### Prerequisites

 Before you can start using the NFT minting project, you need to have the following tools installed in your computer:
+- AlgoKit
+- python3.10
+- pipx
-- Node.js
+- git
-- Hardhat framework
+- docker

 ### Installation